Mosel & Saar

 Itinerary

 This tour is offered in both directions.
-Be sure to check dates and corresponding start and end cities.
+Be sure to check the dates and corresponding start and end cities.

 All distances are approximate.
 The itinerary is subject to change sometimes without prior notice.
 Some waterways may be subject to occasional closures due to drought, storms, floods, canal or lock repairs, or other unforeseen circumstances that make navigation unsafe or impossible.
 The captain reserves the right to make any changes deemed necessary.